|

 The implication here is that the conservation of energy holds for

-the conservation of the object's momentum as well as its energy.
+the conservation of the object's energy as well as its momentum.
+(Quantum

 Just